ethoinformatics/r-database-connections/noSQL-from-R.md

 cdb <- cdbIni(serverName="localhost", port=5984)
 ```

 Alternatively, to connect to a remote installation, specify the server IP address, the port, and (if necessary) a username and password.
-To connect to our sandbox server, use the following.
+To connect to the Ethoinformatics sandbox server, without administrator privileges, use the following...

 ```R
 cdb <- cdbIni(serverName="demo.ethoinformatics.org", port=5984, uname = "", pwd = "")